martaosm/tictactoeCloudAWS/README.md

 # tictactoeCloudAWS
-TicTacToe Game with Cognito Authentication and RDS database
+TicTacToe Game with Cognito Authentication and RDS database deployed on EC2 instance.

 This guide is intended for users with Windows OS!!!